-The company's device, the 'Wave Dragon' is a floating, slack-moored energy converter of the overtopping type that can be deployed in a single unit or in arrays.
+The company's device, the 'Wave Dragon' is a floating, slack-moored energy converter of the over-topping type that can be deployed in a single unit or in arrays.
 The first prototype connected to the grid is currently deployed in Nissum Bredning, Denmark.
 The 'Wave Dragon' device allows ocean waves to over-top a ramp, which elevates water to a reservoir above sea level, where it is stored temporarily.
 This creates a head of water which is subsequently released through a number of turbines.
-The device comprises a central housing, with a large water reservoir, which receives water from oncoming waves via a ramp and an array of hydro turbines, and two lateral wave reflecting arms which concentrate the power of incoming waves (see Figure 5.9).